 Who cares for the animals?

-Because the Oregon National Primate Research Center's nonhuman primates are kept in good health, receive regular veterinary care and enjoy a balanced, healthful nutrition, they live, on average, half again as long as their "wild" counterparts in India and China.
-They are treated with special concern for their psychological well-being.
+Because the Oregon National Primate Research Center's nonhuman primates are kept in good health, receive regular veterinary care and enjoy balanced nutrition, they live, on average, half again as long as their "wild" counterparts in India and China.
+In addition, there is also a focused program for their psychological well-being.
 Surgical and potentially painful procedures are performed under the same anesthetic and antiseptic conditions as human surgery.
 When required, euthanasia of animals is performed without pain or suffering, generally by an overdose of anesthetics.
-The monkeys are protected from infection or other potential ill effects from other animals or from humans, and for this reason public viewing access is limited to monkeys in outdoor breeding corrals.
+The monkeys are protected from infection or other potentially ill effects which may be transmitted by other animals or humans; and although public viewing permissible with advanced scheduling, access is therefore limited.